Olatubosun/rocksdb.docs/Statistics.md

 We can get a human readable string of all the counters by calling `ToString()`.

 ### Dump Statistics Periodically in information logs
 Statistics are automatically dumped to information logs, for periodic interval of `options.stats_dump_period_sec`.
-Note that currently it is only dumped after a compaction.
-So if the database doesn't serve any write for a long time, statistics may not be dumped, despite of `options.stats_dump_period_sec`.
+Before 5.18 release, it is only dumped after a compaction, so if the database doesn't serve any write for a long time, statistics may not be dumped, despite of `options.stats_dump_period_sec`.

 #### Access Stats Programmatically
 We can also access specific stat directly from the statistics object.
 The list of ticker types can be found in enum Tickers.
 By calling statistics.getTickerCount() for a ticker type, we can retrieve the value.
 Similarly, single histogram stat can be queried by calling statistics.histogramData() with enum Histograms, or statistics.getHistogramString().